tycons9/Netflix-landing-page/README.md

 ## 🎬 Netflix Landing Page Clone

-A visually engaging and fully responsive clone of the Netflix landing page, crafted with **HTML5**, **CSS3**, and **JavaScript**.
+A visually engaging and fully responsivee clone of the Netflix landing page, crafted with **HTML5**, **CSS3**, and **JavaScript**.
 This project replicates the aesthetic and structure of the official Netflix homepage, incorporating modern UI/UX design principles to deliver an immersive user experience.
 It features a dynamic hero section, trending content grid, service highlights, interactive FAQ, and a structured footer.

 ---